Placing Items on Reserve

 - Peter F. Bronfman Library: business and administrative studies

 - Map Library: maps and cartographic materials for all courses

 - Sound and Moving Image Library: Audio/visual materials, scores and accompanying reading material

 - Steacie Science & Engineering Library: science, engineering and health

 Submission Deadlines and Reserve Removal Dates

 Please submit requests as soon as possible.
 Requests received within three weeks of the start date will be processed in sequence but may be subject to significant delays due to volume and processing time.
 Please ensure you indicate on reserve request if your course is ongoing so we can continue to maintain your reserve material in our reserve collection.

 What if the York University Library does not own the item I’d like to put on reserve?

 If York University does not own the item you wish to place on Reserve a personal copy of any commercially produced item can be used.
-Personal copies of any material along with completed forms must be delivered in person and will be returned unless they are donated to our library collection .We will also attempt to purchase books needed for course reserve.
-Please do note we do not purchase textbooks for course reserve; however we do accept them on a loan basis to be placed on reserve for the duration of your course. *Once completed the textbook will be returned
+Personal copies of any material along with completed forms must be delivered in person .We will also attempt to purchase books needed for course reserve.

 Note re e-journal content: Links to e-journal content licensed by the Library, can be included in Moodle course web sites.
 For information on how to create stable web links for e-journals (and other Library licensed material), please see these instructions.